mzelst/mzelst/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.
+I am a lecturer and workgroup instructor for the following courses in the undergraduate program of the department of Organization Studies at Tilburg University:

+- SDM: Strategic Decision Making
+- RiO: Research in Organizations (team-based research projects)

-I am a teaching instructor for the following courses at University X:
+I am a lecturer and workgroup instructor for the following courses in the graduate program of the department of Organization Studies at Tilburg University:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+- EBI: Evidence-Based Intervention
+- Ethics: Research Ethics (in Social and Behavioral Sciences Research Master)

+I also supervise ~8 undergraduate theses every year.